costoffreedom/costoffreedom-book/book/opening:freedom/my-brain-on-freedom.md

 with culturally similar committed free knowledge hacks?
 Great, you’re in the right social club.
 Want world liberation?
 The cost in the short term might be shedding some certainty, insularity, and fear, and thus feeling stupid.
-It’ll make you, me, and free knowledge movements much smarter in the longer term.
+It’ll make you, me, and free knowledge movements much smarter in the longer term.</p>

-Toxin.
-One topic endemic to most free knowledge movements is worth calling out as an especially potent brain toxin: licenses.
+<p>Toxin.
+One topic endemic to most free knowledge movements is worth calling out
+as an especially potent brain toxin: licenses.
 Yes they’re necessary for the most part given bad default knowledge governance.
 But they make us stupid, over and above knowledge of copyright, patent, and other regimes entailed.